JanaLasser/agent_based_COVID_SEIRX/README.md

 <img alt="Illustrative figure of infection spread in a nursing home" src="img/fig.png?raw=true" height="500" width="800" align="center">

-**This software is under development and intended to respond rapidly to the current situation.
-Please use it with caution and bear in mind that there might be bugs**
+*This software is under development and intended to respond rapidly to the current situation.
+Please use it with caution and bear in mind that there might be bugs.*

 Reference: